MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 After it provides an overlay, the entire web client area is available for you to use.
 This feature includes a manifest update.
 It provides ways for you to determine the size and position of the overlay to help you arrange content.

-To preview the Window Controls Overlays in Microsoft Edge for Windows 10, navigate to [Turning on experimental features](#turning-on-experimental-features) and navigate to **Desktop PWA Window Controls Overlay**.
+To preview the Window Controls Overlays in Microsoft Edge for Windows 10, navigate to [Turn on experimental features](#turn-on-experimental-features) and navigate to **Desktop PWA Window Controls Overlay**.

 ### Examples of title bar area customization